-Demonstration in front of the CETI in Melilla.
-Photograph: Cléo Marmié, 29.06.22
+Demonstration in front of the CETI in Melilla, 29 June 2022.
+Photograph by Cléo Marmié

 The placards, written in Arabic, English, Spanish and French, were addressed to the whole world, but also directly to political leaders.
-One of them is directed at the President of the Spanish government: "Pedro Sánchez, you seem to enjoy seeing the bodies of migrants piled up at the fence and your country pretending to respect human rights"203.
-Another placard asked: "Ukrainians get roses, why are we blacks being sent to hell?"
+One of them is directed at the President of the Spanish government: "Pedro Sánchez, you seem to enjoy seeing the bodies of migrants piled up at the fence and your country pretending to respect human rights" Another placard asked: "Ukrainians get roses, why are we blacks being sent to hell?"